-- 1 (d) In establishing specific performance standards, the 2 Illinois Office of Energy may consider: - 3 (1) the existence of any historic buildings and any 4 restrictions related to the treatment of historic 5 buildings; - 6 (2) the diversity of building uses and requirements; 7 and - 8 (3) the impact on zoning regulations. - 9 (e) The Illinois Office of Energy shall, no later than 10 January 1, 2023, create, and make publicly available, a 11 strategic implementation plan for State-owned buildings 12 complying with the Illinois Building Energy Performance 13 Standard. - 14 (f) The Illinois Office of Energy shall post the strategic 15 implementation plan on its website. - Article 40.
-Public Utilities Intervenor Compensation Act - Section 40-1.
-Short title.
-This Article may be cited as the Public Utilities Intervenor Compensation Act.
-References in this Article to "this Act" mean this Article. - 20 Section 40-5.
-Findings.
-The General Assembly finds that: - 21 (1) public participation is an important consideration 22 in Illinois Commerce Commission proceedings; - 23 (2) public stakeholders face financial challenges in including retaining legal representation and expert - 3 witnesses;
+- (B) for qualifying buildings to delay compliance with the building energy performance requirements for up to 3 years if the owner demonstrates, to the satisfaction of the State of Illinois, financial distress, change of ownership, vacancy, major renovation, pending demolition, or other acceptable circumstances determined by the State of Illinois. - 12 (d) In establishing specific performance standards, the 13 Illinois Office of Energy may consider: - 14 (1) the existence of any historic buildings and any 15 restrictions related to the treatment of historic 16 buildings; - 17 (2) the diversity of building uses and requirements; 18 and - 19 (3) the impact on zoning regulations. - 20 (e) The Illinois Office of Energy shall, no later than 21 January 1, 2023, create, and make publicly available, a 22 strategic implementation plan for State-owned buildings 23 complying with the Illinois Building Energy Performance 24 Standard. - 25 (f) The Illinois Office of Energy shall post the strategic 26 implementation plan on its website.